lgleto/librivox-ios/README.md

 #### Firestore
 Exclusively used to stored support content related to genres obtained from API, trending books and personal data.
 The genre information stored allows the search for audiobooks according to a genres, and the personal data guarantee the access multi-devices without losing information.

-Based on the user's interaction with audiobbok, the app automatically assigns a score to each audiobook interacted with.
-As a result of the score algorithm, the Trending collection is built and the books with higher score are presented on Trending page.
+Based on the user's interaction with audiobbok, the app automatically assigns a score to each audiobook interacted with, as a result of the score algorithm, the Trending collection is built and the books with higher score are presented on Trending page.

 ![Firestore schema](docs/databaseSchema-firestore.png "Firestore Schema")